We are not open to the public at this time.

 Farm Animal Rescue

 We are partnered with local and provincial animal welfare/rescue groups who identify farm animals in need who are hard to adopt out.
 We are often the animal’s last chance to find a new home

 We’re sorry, but we do not accept owner surrendered animals.

-Currently, we have 30 animals and are at capacity at our little farm.
-Can you help us find our new home, so we can help more animals in need?
+Currently, we have 30 animals and are at capacity at our temporary farm.
+Can you help us find our fur-ever home, so we can help more animals in need?

 Absolutely!
 It just needs to be feed that is part of our animal health program at the farm.
 Please contact us and we will be so grateful.